chymian/lagu/README.md

 In this repository is the Miner (see https://github.com/tpruvot/cpuminer-multi) and a little code around it for downloading a config-file from an central location on every start of the miner, stop mining and enable/disable a watchdog-style process-mgmt.
+The miner autostarts on boot and starts every 5 minutes if it was stoped/or has crashed.

 ## Preparing the microSD card
 The Image can be downloaded from [here](http://lagu.eb8.org/lagu/).